We are delighted to be re-launching our 2022 Matakana PDC, which was postponed due to covid.

 About the tutors:

-Trish Allen is a Permaculture NZ affiliated teacher.
+Trish Allen is a Permaculture NZ affiliated teacher and holds a Diploma in Permaculture.
 She has over 30 years’ experience as a permaculture practitioner including establishing the award-winning Rainbow Valley Farm with her late husband Joe Polaischer.
 The farm demonstrated permaculture in action and inspired thousands.
 Trish has now moved on and established a village-scale model of permaculture and shares her knowledge by teaching permaculture-related courses and workshops.
+She is also co-founder of Mahurangi Wastebusters which aims to divert waste from landfill and promotes a circular economy.

 Guenther Andraschko is a Permaculture NZ affiliated teacher.
 He is an experienced workshop facilitator, earth builder, permaculture and landscape designer.
 With over 25 years’ experience in designing and creating unique outdoor environments utilising permaculture principles, Guenther brings a wealth of practical knowledge and experience and enjoys supporting other to realise their own permaculture projects and aspirations.